Linux Weather Forecast

 This page is an attempt to track ongoing developments in the Linux development community that have a good chance of appearing in a mainline kernel and/or major distributions sometime in the near future.
 Your "chief meteorologist" is Jonathan Corbet, Executive Editor at LWN.net.
 If you have suggestions on improving the forecast (and particularly if you have a project or patchset that you think should be tracked), please add your comments below.

-Current conditions: the 4.17 kernel was released on June 3; some of the more important additions in this kernel are::
+Current conditions: the 4.18 kernel was released on August 12.
+Some of the more important changes in this release are:

 - The power domains subsystem has seen a number of enhancements that will lead to improved whole-system power management.